Can The Power of Passive Investing Trigger Active Again?

-The strongest argument in favor of passive investing has always been the low cost factor.
+The strongest argument in favor of passive investing has always been the low cost factor or expense ratio for passive investors.
 In most cases, index fund costs dropped as low as 0.1-0.2% p.a. leaving little room for competition.
-Another argument is the simplicity and minimum time required to analyze different segments or asset allocation models within the market.
+Another argument is the simplicity and minimum time required to analyze different segments or asset allocation models within the market when investing long term.
 Passive investing sounds more appealing to those who simply prefer buy-and-hold strategy of S&P 500 index fund or any other high yield ETF replicating the market.

 PERF as of